Page 3 – Shearwaters, Procellaria and fulmarine petrels

 Appearance and feeding

 Shearwaters are long-winged birds that typically fly in broad sweeping arcs, slicing through the air just above the sea surface.
-They have long, slender, sharp-tipped bills, which they use to seize fish, crustaceans and squid.
-They mostly feed by plunging into the water from just a metre or two above the surface.
+They have long, slender, hook-tipped bills, which they use to seize fish, crustaceans and squid.
+They mostly feed by plunging into the water from less than a metre above the surface.
 Once underwater they use their half-extended wings to pursue fish and squid.
 The sooty shearwater regularly dives to depths of 60 metres.

 Shearwaters are some of the most abundant seabirds.
 Many millions of sooty shearwaters breed on islands in southern New Zealand, although numbers are declining.
 In southern New Zealand, Kaikōura and the outer Hauraki Gulf, huge flocks of shearwaters can often be seen feeding in tight groups close inshore.
 Ten species breed in New Zealand.

 Buller's shearwater (Puffinus bulleri), which breeds only in New Zealand, has characteristics unusual in a shearwater.
 For their size they are light in weight, with soft plumage.
-Instead of diving, they feed while sitting on the water’s surface.
+Instead of diving, they feed while sitting on the water’s surface, reaching down with their long necks.
 This species breeds only on the Poor Knights Islands but may be seen around much of New Zealand.
 The birds migrate to the North Pacific.